 We want to share an overview of the project locations, schedules, and activities.
-Two impacts are particularly noteworthy: 1) an increase in truck traffic, particularly during July and August, and 2) a six-month closure of a section of Mason Street east of Halleck Street, beginning in late July.
+Two impacts are particularly noteworthy: 1) an increase in truck traffic, particularly during August and September, and 2) a six-month closure of a section of Mason Street east of Halleck Street, beginning in September/October.

-Thank for your patience during this work.
+Thank you for your patience during this work.
 Should you have any questions, please contact us at

 Download the a PDF of the project flyer >>

 We are bringing in soil to cover the Presidio Parkway tunnels to create the Presidio Tunnel Tops - a new 14-acre world-class parkland with vistas, gardens, and trails (details at PresidioTunnelTops.org).
 A high volume of delivery trucks will travel to the site for two months.
 Work hours are weekdays from 7 am to 5 pm.
 Construction of the Tunnel Tops will continue through fall 2021.
 Our thanks to the many community members who participated in the planning and design process, and our generous donors who have contributed to the implementation of this visionary project.

 This fall, the Presidio Transit Center will close for remodeling for two years to prepare for the opening of the new Tunnel Tops.
 A temporary transit stop and restrooms will be located in the Main Post parking lot across Lincoln Boulevard from the Visitor Center (see map).
 We’ll provide more details later this summer.